chandraprakashdwivedi/openstack-helm-installation/Readme.md

 https://docs.openstack.org/openstack-helm/latest/install/multinode.html

-After that Copy these scripts inside "openstack-helm" directory and execute one by one "or" you can directly run the scripts as mentioned in above document.
+After that Copy these scripts inside "openstack-helm" directory and execute one by one "or" you can directly run the scripts by going to this path and execute script sequentially

+#cd openstack-helm/tools/deployment/developer/common

 Sequence of execution: